-- Preconditions to the issue of an OC specified in the development consent have been complied with (see part 5.4). - A development consent is in force and a CC has been issued with respect to the plans and specifications for the building195 (see part 5.5). - The completed building is suitable for occupation and use in accordance with its classification under the BCA196 (see part 5.6). - Where an OC relates to a partially completed building, the building will not constitute a hazard to the health and safety of the occupants197 (see part 5.6). - The required critical stage and other inspections required by the principal certifier have been carried out 198 (see part 5.7). - The design and construction of the building is consistent with the development consent199 (see part 5.8).
+- The completed building is suitable for occupation and use in accordance with its classification under the BCA235 (see part 5.6). - Where an OC relates to a partially completed building, the building will not constitute a hazard to the health and safety of the occupants236 (see part 5.6). - The required critical stage and other inspections required by the principal certifier have been carried out237 (see part 5.7). - The design and construction of the building is consistent with the development consent238 (see part 5.8). - A fire safety certificate has been issued for the building239 (see part 5.9).